 A Note about XSS

-Please note: If you've identified an XSS issue on our
+Please note: If you've identified an XSS issue (especially on on our

-www site, make sure it is actually exploitable beyond Burp Suite or whatever you're using.
+www site), please make sure it is actually exploitable beyond Burp Suite or whatever you're using.
 If you can't reproduce the XSS in a browser, we will likely consider it self-XSS, and an invalid submission.